 Shore Leave, A fan run Science Fiction Convention

-Weather permitting, the stargazers will meet again on the tennis courts.
+Weather permitting the stargazers will meet again on the tennis courts.
 On Friday and Saturday nights we will observe various celestial objects (planets, stars, star clusters, the one and a half galaxies we can see from Baltimore...).
 No preregistration is required, but there are a few hints and rules to observe.
-First, please do not bring small children (under 6 years of age).
+First, please do not bring small children (under 6 years of age) or pets.
 Older children are welcome, but we ask that parents be present to supervise them.

-The weather is likely to be hot, so dress lightly, but bring something long-sleeved and some bug spray.
-To help you find your way around the heavens you might wish to study a star chart ahead of time (look in popular magazines such as Sky and (look in popular magazines such as Sky and Telescope; they usually have a monthly chart).
-The event will be held, on the tennis courts between 9PM and 11PM.
+The weather is likely to be hot, so dress lightly, but bring something long-sleeved in case of bug attacks.
+To help you find your way around the heavens you might wish to study a star chart ahead of time (look in popular magazines such as Sky and Telescope; they usually have a monthly chart).
+The event will be held, as always, on the tennis courts between 9PM and 11PM on Friday and Saturday.

 In addition to stargazing at night, we will also have sungazing during the day.
 Solar telescopes will be set up for safe sun viewing out on the deck Friday and Saturday from 11am until 5pm.
-Bring your own sun shade (hat, umbrella, parasol, and don't forget to apply sun screen), as it is usually very hot during this time of year.
+Bring your own sun shade (hat, umbrella, parasol), and don’t forget to apply sun screen, as it is traditionally very hot during this time of year.